-Figure 5.2 • How your school compares with schools in other countries and economies in reading in PISA 2009
+Figure 5.2 • How your school compares with schools in other countries and economies in reading in PISA 2009 Reading Schools in Schools in Schools in Your School the United States Shanghai-China Mexico 700

 Notes: Shaded bars above and below the mean scores represent the 95% confidence interval.
 In other words, in the case of the results for your school, we are 95% confident that if your school were to administer the test several times, your mean performance score would fall within this confidence interval.
 Schools are weighted by the number of students enrolled.
-For example, the legend "10% of schools perform above this point" refers to the highest-performing schools that account for 10% of the total number of students in the country.
+For example, the legend "10% of schools perform above this point" refers to the highestperforming schools that account for 10% of the total number of students in the country.
+Source: OECD.

-Box 5.1 Education performance in PISA around the world: The group of comparison countries and economies highlighted in the school report
+$Box\ 5.1$ Education performance in PISA around the world: The group of comparison countries and economies highlighted in the school report